General Information for Extended Education Students

 Returning from Leave of Absence

 Any time you do not take courses in autumn or spring semester, you student will be placed on a Leave of Absence.
 In order to reactivate your status as a student within Extended Education, you must complete a Return from Leave of Absence form.
-An Extended Education student can request to reactivate your enrollment at http://odee.osu.edu/returning-students.
+An Extended Education student can request to reactivate your enrollment on the Returning Students page.
 You will receive an email confirming your submission and a second email after the form has been processed.
 This form is applicable only to Extended Education students returning to Extended Education.

 Students who have been academically dismissed from the university can petition for reinstatement to the university after waiting for a period of two semesters.
 Reinstatement is not guaranteed, and simple desire to return is not sufficient support for a petition.